jsgohan/cain-note/plan17.md

-hypernova  A service for server-side rendering your JavaScript views jsoup  jsoup: Java HTML Parser, with best of DOM, CSS, and jquery passport  Simple, unobtrusive authentication for Node.js.
+hypernova  A service for server-side rendering your JavaScript views jsoup  jsoup: Java HTML Parser, with best of DOM, CSS, and jquery passport  Simple, unobtrusive authentication for Node.js. consolidate.js 模板引擎汇总 egg.js  A simple javascript library to add easter eggs to web pages.
 ```

 ## 2017-2018前端